loganpkg/spot/README.md

 performs programmatic find-and-replace on text, but can also perform other tasks, such as executing shell commands.

-This implementation of m4 has been written in ANSI C and is cross-platform.
+This implementation of m4 is cross-platform and has been written in ANSI C with the minimum use of non-standard libraries.
 To _install_ it, simply compile `m4.c` and place the executable somewhere in your `PATH`.

 m4 has two classes of macros; built-in macros and user-defined macros.
 Built-in macros are written in C and can only be added or modified by editing